prithugoswami/personal-website/content/posts/debugging-dwm.md

 Down in this function I see this line `selmon->tagset[selmon->seltags] &= ~scratchtag;`. `selmon` is the current selected monitor and is a global static variable of `Monitor` type.

 A `tagset` is an int set that uses an unsigned int and represents a set of the current selected tags of the monitor.
 Only one of the index of `tagset` is the current selected `tagset` which is pointed by `setltags` and the other is the previous set of selected tags.
-This is to implement an Alt+Tab like functionality for switching between tags.
+This is to implement an Alt+Tab like functionality for switching between tags. `c->tags` is the set of tags the client is assigned to.
 The line `selmon->tagset[selmon->seltags] &= ~scratchtag;` is simply removing the scratchpad's tag from the tag set. `scratchtag` holds the value 32 (0b100000).
 I have 5 defined tags and scratchpad's tag is simply the 6th one.
 The line sounds to be as if telling we want to only have scratchpad in the scratchtag and no other window, which is also apparent by the lines that follow it:

 ```c
     selmon->tagset[selmon->seltags] &= ~scratchtag;